bfut/unvivtool/doc/README_cli.md

 EXAMPLE 2
    unvivtool d car.viv

-      decodes and extracts all files from archive 'car.viv' to current working directory
+      decodes and extracts all files from archive 'car.viv' to its parent directory

 EXAMPLE 3